Will the real Yoga please stand up?

 Looking for a yoga class today can be super confusing.
 We have so many brands and styles, each emphasizing something different.
 Some classes say they’re for flexibility, others for strengthening, others for achieving a “flow”.
 Some seem to be for focusing the mind, and still others for achieving a state of bliss.
 And that’s just mentioning a few!

-Sri Krishnamacharya taught five simple but necessary principles of yoga as the foundation for a practice that helps you see more clearly - and feel more deeply - what it means to be You.
-That’s it!
-Five simple but important yoga principles.
+Sri Krishnamacharya taught five simple but necessary principles of yoga as the foundation for a practice that helps you see more clearly - and feel more deeply - what it means to be you.
+That’s it.
+Five simple but critically important yoga principles.

 Professional Affiliation